gurmu/Image_evaluation_atmospheric_turbulence/README.md

 Qiang Meng,  Shichao Zhao,  Zhida Huang,  and Feng Zhou.Magface: A universal representation for face recognition and quality assessment.
 In Proceedings  of the  IEEE/CVF  Conference on Computer Vision and Pattern Recognition, pages14225–14234, 2021.

+mage_preprocessing.ipynb for gaussian blur tur folder with code for attempting to generate atmospheric turbulence images